The who, what, why and how of Alix Helps Interiors

 How are builders/trades paid?

 Your preferred builder/tradespeople are contracted directly by you, not via Alix Helps Interiors.
-This ensures that their insurance directly covers your property, with no middleman in between.
-As a result, they would invoice you directly for deposits and work completed
+This ensures that builder's insurance directly covers your property and project.
+As a result, the builder will invoice you directly for deposits according to an agreed fee schedule.

 What are your payment terms?